AdrienMatricon/cocotte/README.md

 and use your class as a template argument for `Cocotte::Learner`.

-> If you want to replace part of COCOTTE's implementation but find that COCOTTE is not modular
+> If you want to rewrite part of COCOTTE's implementation but find that COCOTTE is not modular
 > enough to allow you to do that simply, don't hesitate to send me a message/raise an issue
 > and I'll see if I can add some more modularity.